jonlinca/ACLandR_KMeans/README.md

 Now that you know how to implement one unsupervised algorithm, there are several more out there.
 Each one will group data differently (distance-based, density-based), so there are several options to experiement, but the way you want to approach each of them is fundamentally similar.

 ** What about the centers that are created with Kmeans? ** You may have keenly observed that the kmeans model also returns *centers* (if you run this in R, it shows up as a matrix under the kmeans_df object).
 While you may be tempted to create an ACL procedure by comparing how far a new 'phone number' is away from these centers for a future grouping, it won't be relevant as the kmeans is ran based on the scale of the data it was ran on.
-Each time you run the kmeans algorithm, it will change the scale and centers as a result.
+Each time you run the K-means algorithm, it will change the scale and centers as a result.

 ## Troubleshooting